Printable FE Chemical Lookup Map

 Use this as a compact navigation sheet while you practice.
 It does not reproduce the NCEES handbook.
 It points you toward the official handbook sections that matter most for FE Chemical problems, then gives you search cues for balances, transport, thermodynamics, reactions, and process topics.

-The public preview shows what is included.
-Enter your email and we will send the full printable FE Chemical page map, then unlock it here in the browser too.
+The full printable guide is shown below — nothing is gated.
+Want a copy to keep or share?
+Enter your email and we will send the FE Chemical page map as a PDF.
 We may also send occasional handbook/spec updates or discounts; unsubscribe anytime.

 Included: topic weights, high-value handbook page ranges, search cues, pages worth memorizing, and a first-week lookup drill.